francocurotto/YDDM-re-old/NOTES.md

 - implement the basic game (without the dungeon yet) Why I'm doing this list here?
 I should paste it in the TODO file.

+# 2021-01-27
+Forgot to mention but in 2021-01-25 I finish the implementation of the commands and command prompt, and refactor test player in order to use game states (roll_state, summon_state).
+Now I'm implementing attacks, but I realized that I need to implement a summon_set, similar to dice_set, in order to easily select monsters from the already summoned.
+This means that most likely I will have to refactor dice_set and dice_library, and do some regresion test commenting some of my progress of today.